Reztreal/Lectures/CNG443-IntroductionToObjectOrientedProgrammingLanguagesAndSystems/2-HospitalManagementApplication-Restructuring/README.md

 ## Faunus Hospital Management System V2.0 BETA

 This is a hospital management program.
+In the "extras" directory, you can find UML and JAVADOC.

 ### Screenshots :